About Simone Walsh

 Handmade jewellery designs:

-If you are looking for delicate and beautiful contemporary jewellery - and you appreciate quality handmade goods - then you'll almost certainly find something you love in Simone's handmade jewellery range.
+If you are looking for delicate and beautiful contemporary jewellery - and especially if you appreciate quality handmade goods - then you'll almost certainly find something you love in Simone's handmade jewellery range.

 Although Simone's designs are based on a contemporary jewellery or visual arts approach, she uses traditional metalwork techniques to make her pieces, such as intricate saw-piercing, etching and gilding.
 Favourite materials include sterling silver, gold and gemstones.

-Simone's jewellery designs are most often inspired by pattern and ornament, but also by details in nature.
+Simone's jewellery designs are often inspired by pattern and ornament, along with details in nature.

 And of course everything in her range is entirely handmade.
 Read about why buying handmade is such a great thing to do.

-Visit Simone's handmade jewellery shop to see the current range of designs.
+Visit Simone's Australian jewellery shop to see the current range of jewellery designs.

 In the media:

-Simone's business and beautiful jewellery has been featured in a number of publications, including Australian House & Garden, Peppermint, Adelaide Hills Magazine, MX Sydney, Mary Engelbreit’s Home Companion, Attitude and Jewellers Trade.
+Simone's business and beautiful jewellery has been featured in a number of publications, including Australian House & Garden, Country Style Magazine, Peppermint, Adelaide Hills Magazine, MX Sydney, Mary Engelbreit’s Home Companion, Attitude and Jewellers Trade.

 She has also been featured on many indie design blogs, including The Finders Keepers blog, Scoutie Girl, Modish, Poppytalk, Cuteable, Tractorgirl, Handmadeology and the Lark Books blog.